 It is a company’s net income divided by the number of shares the company has outstanding.
 It gives you an idea of how fast the company is growing.
 Also how much the company is paying you per share.
 The EPS comes from book value growth and dividends.

 How to Calculate the Intrinsic Value of Stock?

 The Cash that can be taken out of a company during its remaining time – Warren Buffet

 We are going to use the 3 concepts explained above to calculate the intrinsic value of XYZ stock in the following example:

 The example shows XYZ stock EPS, Book Value, and Dividend for a period of 10 years.
 The total cash at the end is just the sum of the total book value plus the total dividends.
 These are the numbers we need in order to create an estimated intrinsic value for this stock.

 In order to calculate the intrinsic value in this example, we are going to use an intrinsic value calculator.
 Link Here!
 This calculator is going to help us simplified all the steps needed to estimate the intrinsic value of the stock.

-First, we have to calculate how much the book value is growing annually through that 10-year period.
+We have to calculate how much the book value is growing annually through that 10-year period.
 To do this you need to use the current book value, the old book value, and the number of years between the book values.
-With these numbers, you are going to get the average book value change per year, which for this case is 7.61%.
+With these numbers, you are going to get the average book value change per year.
+Which for this case is 7.61%.
 What that means is that the book value for that 10-year period was growing 7.61% per year.

 That gives us an intrinsic value of $51.81 for this hypothetical example.
 However, always remember this is an estimate of the “fare” value of a company, this does not mean that this stock can get to that value or that it will not surpass that value.
 It is simply an estimate which can be supported with other types of analyses.